End-to-end workflows customizable Text to SQL Agentic workflows for querying, analysing and plotting charts in databases all in natural language.

 what how are the main topics of the comments table.
 Then you need to previously query the agent to output some dataframe that

-has the comments information.
+has the comments information./query

 .
 However if you use this worker independently then there is no need to do that.
 Here is how we define the Text to SQL worker inside BaseLine agent.